-It all started with a conversation over dinner and the 2-day/1-night weekend trip to James’ resort, The Village at Mesilau up at Mt.
+It all started with a conversation over dinner.
+The 2-day/1-night weekend trip to James’ resort, The Village at Mesilau up at Mt.
 Kinabalu for the alumni in the tourism industry was conceptualised and subsequently confirmed by Serena, the president of our alumni association and two fellow alumni James and Roger.

 The organisation of the whole trip was in good hands from the arrangements of the accommodation, food, transportation to the itinerary for the two days.
-We were told we would be twin-sharing in houses with 3 bedrooms, a barbeque with lots of merry-making beverages was expected in the evening after a trek along Mesilau River in the afternoon and there would be another trek in the morning after before we depart for Kota Kinabalu.
+We were told we would be twin-sharing in houses with 3 bedrooms, a barbeque with lots of merry-making beverages was expected in the evening after a trek along Mesilau River in the afternoon.
+We would go for a second trek in the morning after before we departed for Kota Kinabalu.

 I got a lift from James in the morning of Saturday and we arrived at The Village ahead of the rest of the gang.
 I had plenty of time to explore the garden filled with colourful flowers that James’ dad has painstakingly planted over a period of two years around the resort built with reclaimed materials.
 I roamed around the place until the rest started to arrive from 1:30pm onwards.

 There were 11 of us altogether with 10 alumni plus Tommy’s friend Richie not including Roger’s and Mike’s respective young families.
 Before the sumptuous lunch we were introduced to one another as not everybody knew each other being graduates from different years.
 This fact was unbeknown to Richie until the second day and he admitted that it had impressed him even more after seeing how we helped one another and the care and concern demonstrated during the hike.

 We took our sweet time and did not start our journey until 3:30pm…

 This was where our REAL adventure begun…

 Here was the commencement of the EPIC journey, the “exodus”…